How Much Do Solar Panels Cost in Ireland?

 Are solar panels cheaper now than 5 years ago?

 Yes.
-Solar panel prices in Ireland have dropped approximately 30–40% over the past 5 years due to manufacturing scale, improved technology, and the introduction of 0% VAT in May 2023.
-Combined with the SEAI grant, solar has never been more affordable in Ireland.
+Solar energy costs and PV panel prices in Ireland have dropped approximately 30–40% over the past 5 years due to manufacturing scale, improved technology, and the introduction of 0% VAT in May 2023.
+Combined with the SEAI grant, the cost of solar PV panels has never been lower in Ireland.

 Do I need to pay VAT on solar panels?